chrispang24/personal-website-hugo/README.md

 My personal website, built with [Hugo](https://gohugo.io) and hosted on [Netlify](https://www.netlify.com/).

 The base theme is [Academia](https://github.com/themefisher/academia-hugo), with a few edits by me.
 The website is automatically deployed using Netlify.

+This website is hosted at my personal domain: https://www.christopherpang.ca